josebaptista/HumHub-Codeit/README.md

 HumHub Codeit Module is in development (90% done).
 It is not working right now.

-You can use CODEIT to edit HumHub themes / designs online right from Your admin panel.
+You can use the **HumHub Codeit Module** to edit HumHub themes online, right from Your admin panel.
+The Module was done to work with humHub Versions 0.20+ (Yii2).
 A more advanced documentation is integrated into CODEIT IDE.